 - Rye bread – delicious dark bread that Finland does better than any other country

-- Kalakukko – a baked rye bread filled with traditionally with fish and bacon, originating from the Savo region
+- Kalakukko – a baked rye bread traditionally filled with fish and bacon, originating from the Savo region

 - Vispipuuro – whipped lingonberry porridge is a dessert usually served with milk and sugar

-- Pea soup – Usually eaten with lingonberry sauce and with oven-baked pancakes for dessert
+- Pea soup – usually eaten with lingonberry sauce and oven-baked pancakes for dessert

 - Fried vendace – the tastiest treat to pick up from a food market (look out for the text “muikut”)

 - Salty liquorice – a real opinion divider that Finns love and travellers hate

 - Christmas tart – “joulutorttu” is a yummy star-shaped Christmas pastry with plum jam filling

 You might know the stereotype: Finns are tough, extremely introverted people who never talk to anyone.
 While it would be easy to judge them as closed-off and hostile, this is not true.

 The people of the land of snow and ice are friendly, open-minded and hospitable — although you might have to give them a couple of beers first to warm them up.